Growing up with a rotary telephone in the home, I thought I had hit the big-time when I moved up to a touch-tone phone in my college dorm room.

 Earlier today, I called a reporter to give her a heads-up that she’d be getting a news release via email later this week.
 Now, when the release arrives, it won’t be a “cold PR call” but a much warmer one.

 And one of my favorite Chicago Tribune reporting memories is when I called an $8,000-a-month lobbyist for the Town of Cicero.
-I reached him late one Friday afternoon, after he’d been ducking me for a few weeks, and the brief conversation that followed helped wrap up this story, “Cicero’s Lobbyist Gets a Closer Look.”
+I reached him late one Friday afternoon, after he’d been ducking me for a few weeks, and the brief conversation that followed helped wrap up the story exposing the notoriously corrupt municipality’s dubious expenditure, headlined “Cicero’s Lobbyist Gets a Closer Look.”